lttng/lttng-docs/contents/installing-lttng/desktop-distributions/ubuntu/intro.md

 [from source](#doc-building-from-source), as no Ubuntu packages were available before version 12.04.

-Two sources of LTTng packages are available for Ubuntu: official repositories and <abbr title="Personal Package Archive">PPA</abbr>.
+Two repository types can provide LTTng packages for Ubuntu: official repositories and <abbr title="Personal Package Archive">PPA</abbr>.